IPredator: History

 On 12 August 2009, beta testing invitations were sent out to those who entered their email addresses into the beta signup form.
 Additionally, the homepage has changed to reflect the beta.
 The service initially only used PPTP (supported natively in XP, Vista, Windows 7, OS X and Linux through the use of PPTP-linux) to tunnel the connection through servers (vpn.ipredator.se which resolves to multiple IP addresses) located in Sweden.

-On September 14, 2009, IPredator "The Second Batch" became available for public consumption.
+On September 14, 2009, IPredator "The Second Batch" became available for public.

 On November 28, 2009, IPredator became publicly available and exited the beta stage.
-This was done in response to the FRA law coming into effect on December 1st, a law which would allow the FRA to intercept internet communications crossing the Swedish border.
+This was done in response to the FRA law coming into effect on December 1, a law which would allow the FRA to intercept internet communications crossing the Swedish border.
 In concert, The Pirate Bay changed its logo on December 1, 2009, to an image depicting FRA as Glass Joe, the first and weakest opponent from the video game Punch-Out!!.
 The image linked to IPredator's website with the message "FRA vs IPredator - It's on!"

 OpenVPN support was added in August 2012.

+Payment

 In July 2013, PayPal stopped providing payment services to IPredator.
 In addition, all the organization's funds had been frozen for up to 180 days.
 The account was reinstated the next month.
-Conversely paysafecard, to which many customers had switched while PayPal was unavailable, canceled support for iPredator.
+Conversely Paysafecard, to which many customers had switched while PayPal was unavailable, canceled support for iPredator.

+Merger

 In October 2020, IPredator was merged into Njalla, a privacy-focused domain name and hosting service also founded by Sunde.